cpp-variables-volatile

 In C++, the volatile keyword is a type modifier that tells the compiler that the value of a variable can change at any time (and without the compiler being able to foresee it).

-The compiler, when optimizing the code, assumes that the value of a variable does not change outside of the instructions that directly affect it in the source code (which are the ones the compiler controls).
+When optimizing code, the compiler assumes that the value of a variable does not change outside of the instructions that directly affect it in the source code (which are the ones the compiler controls).

-This can lead it to make certain optimizations, such as caching the value of the variable or eliminating unnecessary accesses.
+This can lead it to perform certain optimizations, such as caching the variable’s value or eliminating unnecessary accesses.

-In a variable declared with the volatile modifier, we are telling the compiler that it should not perform certain optimizations when working with that variable.
+By declaring a variable with the volatile modifier, we are telling the compiler that it should not perform certain optimizations when working with that variable.

-This is useful when the value of the variable can change unexpectedly.
+This is useful when the variable’s value can change unexpectedly.
 For example due to:

 • Hardware Access: When interacting directly with hardware registers, the value of these registers can change at any time due to external events.

-• Multithreading: In multithreaded applications, a variable shared among threads can be modified by one of the threads at any time.
+• Multithreading: In multithreaded applications, a variable shared between threads can be modified by one of the threads at any moment.

-• Interrupts: Interrupts can also unexpectedly alter the value of a variable.
+• Interrupts: Interrupts can also alter a variable’s value unexpectedly.

 To declare a variable as volatile, simply add the volatile modifier in the variable declaration: